Non-Fiction: Best Beginnings And Endings I Oxford Open Learning

 Non-fiction

-Non-Fiction: How To Write Effective Beginnings And Endings
+Non-Fiction: Best Beginnings And Endings

 Non-fiction may not involve fictional characters or imaginary worlds, but it still requires skillful storytelling techniques to engage and captivate readers.
 Here’s how you can create compelling openings that hook readers and powerful conclusions that reinforce your ideas.